Fallenbagel/jellyseerr/README.md

 ## Current Features

 - Jellyfin Support
+  (Ability to change email addresses for smtp purposes)
 - Emby Support

-  (Upcoming Features include: Multiple Server Instances, Music Support, Ability to change email address and much more!)
+  (Upcoming Features include: Multiple Server Instances, Music Support, and much more!)

 Along with all the existing Overseerr features: